Pumpkin pasties: spiced pumpkin pasties recipe

 In the days when travellers moved around by horse or carriage and had to carry their food with them, pastry (as a lid or a wrapping) was a useful means of transporting sloppier fillings.
 If you want a whole day at work in your garden, without the bother of cooking, making portable, sustaining food is a good idea.
 This recipe requires shortcrust pastry, which I urge you to make yourself.
 Ready-made is fine if time is short, but cannot be compared with crumbling, golden shortcrust, made with good butter and some dexterity.
 Home-made pastry is an act of love, a way of showing that you care enough to make an extra bit of effort.
 If you need help to get your plot ready for winter, food is a good lure.
 Gather your friends for an afternoon of leaf-raking and reward their efforts with a spiced pumpkin pasty.

 Looking to learn how to grow your own pumpkins?
 Here's our guide on growing pumpkins.
-And don't miss our features on pumpkin seed oil and how to carve a pumpkin for Halloween.
+And don't miss our features on pumpkin seed oil and what to use with your pumpkin innards for Halloween.

 Spiced pumpkin pasties recipe